VanamShankarSreenu/HousePricePrediction/README.md

     - r2
     - rmse

-## Steps to install image from remote docker repo and run in any local machine.
+## Steps to install image from remote docker repo and run  and test in any local machine.
    Docker helps in building easy and portable application development.
 ## step l
 - newimg is the name of the image